qri-io/website/content/docs/_index.md

 <section id="docs_sections">
   <div class="wrap">
     <h1>Docs</h1>
-    <p>Qri is a global dataset version control system on the distributed web.</p>
+    <p>Qri is a global dataset version control system on the distributed web.
+This is it's documentation.
+You are reading that documentation now.</p>
     <div class="sections">
       <div class="section">
         <a href="/docs/concepts"><h2>Concepts</h2></a>
+        <p>High level ideas that drive the project</p>
         <ul>
           <li><a href="/docs/concepts/overview">Qri Overview</a></li>
           <li><a href="/docs/concepts/dataset">Datasets</a></li>